oroinc/documentation/backend/integrations/initial-data-load.rst

 * Fixtures can be reused in multiple environments (e.g., development, testing, production), saving time and effort.

-* Fixtures can be version-controlled, making it easy to track changes and collaborate with others.
+* Fixtures can be version-controlled, making tracking changes and collaborating with others easy.

 * Data validation is automatically triggered upon loading the fixture, and all system events are subsequently initiated.

 Cons:

-* Fixtures may be slower to load compared to optimized SQL scripts, particularly when dealing with large datasets.
+* Fixtures may be slower to load than optimized SQL scripts, mainly when dealing with large datasets.

-* Developer must be familiar with the data fixtures framework.
+* You must be familiar with the data fixtures framework.

-* Sometimes it is necessary to manually trigger events or directly call services to ensure all data is properly filled and processed.
+* Sometimes, triggering events manually or directly calling services is necessary to ensure all data is appropriately filled and processed.